 Sophia doesn’t need to be able to naturally interact with humans, though.
 She’s designed to perform simpler interactions, like accompanying the elderly in nursing homes and helping people find their way at large events or parks.

 If developers want to create computer systems that can naturally interact with humans, and, in turn, handle higher-stakes situations, like helping teachers develop a personalized learning track for each of their students or helping doctors make optimal recommendations for their patients, they need to program cognitive computing into its software.

-Cognitive computing can analyze enormous amounts of data in the same way humans think, reason, and remember, so professionals can naturally interact with the technology and extract data-backed recommendations from it.
+Cognitive computing is a subset of Artificial Intelligence that can analyze enormous amounts of data in the same way humans think, reason, and remember, so professionals can naturally interact with the technology and extract data-backed recommendations from it.